 Like with many things in SEO, it’s important to use relevant target keywords to help your website rank on search engines.
 Using keyword-rich and descriptive file names is incredibly important for image optimization.
 Since crawlers can’t ‘read’ the image, they rely on different agents to identify what the image represents.
 One of those items is the image filename.

 For example.
 If you have a picture of the blue dream strain, you should name the file blue_dream_hybrid_cannabis_flower.jpg.
 This descriptive file name is best for optimal ranking in search engines and targets customer keyword searches.
-The alternative is a non-descriptive default file name generated by your camera, example, 178898sd.jpg.
+The alternative is a non-descriptive default file name generated by your camera, for example, 178898sd.jpg.

 3. ALT Tags